-- Beginning in September 2019, the Moore Building visitor lot will not be accessible due to the construction of the new Dance Building.
+- Beginning in October 2019, the Moore Building visitor lot is not accessible due to the construction of the new Dance Building.
 Visitor parking at the Moore Building will return when the Dance Building project is complete, currently scheduled for fall 2021.
 Visitors are encouraged to use the free U-M shuttle bus system to get dropped off at nearby Pierpont Commons or find visitor parking elsewhere on North Campus.
 Be advised that parking lots tend to fill up while classes are in session.

 - Walgreen Drama Center

 Ann Arbor, MI 48109-2217